kyverno/website/content/en/docs/writing-policies/cleanup.md

 ### Deletion Propagation Policy

 The `deletionPropagationPolicy` field is an optional setting in `CleanupPolicy` and `ClusterCleanupPolicy` that specifies how Kubernetes should handle the deletion of dependent resources.
-The available options are:

-- **Foreground**: Deletes the resource and waits until all of its dependent resources are also deleted.
-- **Background**: Deletes the resource immediately, and its dependents are deleted asynchronously.
-- **Orphan**: Deletes the resource without deleting its dependents, leaving them orphaned.

 > **Note**: If `deletionPropagationPolicy` is not set, Kyverno defaults to the API server’s behavior.
 This default allows Kyverno to delete the primary resource asynchronously, giving the API server the flexibility to manage the deletion of dependents as per cluster settings.